justinleahy/cats-vs-dogs-classifier/README.md

 My current model produces an accuracy of ~84%.

-The dataset I used is from the (Kaggle Cats vs Dogs Redux: Kernel Edition)[dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/) competition.
+The dataset I used is from the [Kaggle Cats vs Dogs Redux: Kernel Edition](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/) competition.
 It consists of 25000 training images, 1/2 of them cats & 1/2 of them dogs.

 plot-1.png shows some of the photos that were in the dataset.